Franz Mayer of Munich: 5th Generation – present

-Since 1994 the couple collaborated on Munich projects such as the Herz-Jesu-Kirche (1996), Fünf Höfe (2001) and Path of memory, Ohel Jakob synagogue (2005).
+Since 1994, the couple collaborated on Munich projects such as the Herz-Jesu-Kirche (1996), Fünf Höfe (2001) and Path of memory, Ohel Jakob synagogue (2005).
 Around the turn of the millennium, Gabriel and Michael Mayer revived the traditional stained-glass Munich/Mayer Style and thus the DNA of the house.
 The float glass department was newly constructed.
 In 2014 the company opened an office at New York City.
-In 2018 Petra Mayer founded the Chamber of Wonders, featuring editions and selected pieces from a selection of worldwide artist friends.
+In 2018, Petra Mayer founded the Chamber of Wonders, featuring editions and selected pieces from a selection of worldwide artist friends.
 In the same year, Franz Mayer of Munich realized a 400m2 mosaic for the New York City metro station World Trade Center station (PATH) with the artist Ann Hamilton.

 Mayer's commissions include over seventy-six cathedrals, twenty-six of them in the United States.

 Along with the stained glass, about half of the company's work is in mosaics.
-In the fifties and sixties, Mayer developed their own fibre-glass mesh.
+In the fifties and sixties, Mayer developed their own fiberglass mesh.
 Adhesives have also been developed to the firm's own specifications.
 The company provides installation and curatorial services.

-Nowadays the company fabricates and realizes mosaic and glass projects in collaboration with renowned artists, such as Georg Baselitz, Kiki Smith, Shahzia Sikander, Brian Clarke, Doug and Mike Starn, Ellsworth Kelly, Jani Leinonen, JR, William Wegman, Nick Cave, Sean Scully, Jan Hendrix, Peter Beard or Vik Muniz.
+Today, the company fabricates and realizes mosaic and glass projects in collaboration with renowned artists, such as Georg Baselitz, Kiki Smith, Shahzia Sikander, Brian Clarke, Doug and Mike Starn, Ellsworth Kelly, Jani Leinonen, JR, William Wegman, Nick Cave, Sean Scully, Jan Hendrix, Peter Beard or Vik Muniz.